Apache ActiveMQ Artemis core is designed simply as set of Plain Old Java Objects (POJOs) - we hope you like its clean-cut design.

 Core client API.
 This is a simple intuitive Java API that is aligned with the Artemis internal Core.
 Allowing more control of broker objects (e.g direct creation of addresses and queues).
 The Core API also offers a full set of messaging functionality without some of the complexities of JMS.

 JMS 2.0 client API.
 The standard JMS API is available at the client side.
+This client is also compliant with the Jakarta Messaging 2.0 specification.

 Apache ActiveMQ Artemis also provides different protocol implementations on the server so you can use respective clients for these protocols: